paulhamsh/SparkControl/README.md

 You can set #BLUEDROID to force bluedroid BLE stack, or leave it undefined for the NimBLE stack.

-If you are using a pedal like SparkBox, then there is an #define ACTIVE_HIGH to set if your switches are active high.
+If you are using a pedal like SparkBox, then there is a ```#define ACTIVE_HIGH``` to set if your switches are active high (a switch press connects +ve to the GPIO input).
+Mine are active low (ground at GPIO input on switch press) so I have this commented out.

 And in the SparkControl.ino file you can change which GPIOs are your switches.
-Note this is in the order 1, 3, 2, 4.
+Note this is in the order ```1, 3, 2, 4```.
 ```
 // pins                 1  3  2  4
 uint8_t SCswitchPins[]{33,27,14,26};